Dutch Gold Coast: The Dutch settle on the Gold Coast

 The Portuguese were the first Europeans to arrive in contemporary Ghana.
 By 1471, they had reached the area that was to become known as the Gold Coast because it was an important source of gold.
 The Portuguese trading interests in gold, ivory and pepper so increased that in 1482 the Portuguese built their first permanent trading post on the western coast of present-day Ghana.
-This fortress, a trade castle called São Jorge da Mina, was constructed to protect Portuguese trade from European competitors.
+This fortress, a trade castle called São Jorge da Mina ('Fort St. George [of the Mine]'), was constructed to protect Portuguese trade from European competitors.

 The Portuguese position on the Gold Coast, known as Portuguese Gold Coast, remained secure for over a century.
-During that time, Lisbon sought to monopolize all trade in the region in royal hands, though appointed officials at São Jorge, and used force to prevent English, French and Dutch efforts to trade on the coast.
+During that time, Lisbon sought to monopolise all trade in the region in royal hands, though appointed officials at Fort St. George, and used force to prevent English, French and Dutch efforts to trade on the coast.
 After Barent Eriksz successfully sailed to the Gold Coast in 1591, Dutch merchants began trading in the area.
 Pieter de Marees's publications greatly increased the interest of merchants in the region.